jillesvangurp/localstream-stack/README.md

 	fishwife

-To start the application using fishwife and the vendorized setup, you can use the production script:
+To start the application using fishwife and the vendorized setup, you can use the start.rb script:

     ./start.rb

+This also fixes *logging*.
+The default fishwife script has some hardwired log configuration which gives you very limited control.

+The custom logging configuration, prints the word LOCALSTREAM on every line, so if logging is configured correctly, you should see that in the logs.

+The configuration file used is src/main/resources/logback.xml.
+It gets bundled up in the jar file during configuration.

+The start script configures slf4j/nop as the logging solution.
+What this means is that slf4j is used for logging.
+That in turn is picked up by the logback backend for slf4j on the classpath, which in turn detects the logback.xml configuration file.